Ville de Chinon Forteresse royale de ChinonVille de Chinon Forteresse royale de Chinon

 Imprisonment in Chinon

-The Queen’s chamber
+The Queen’s bedroom

-The last days at the fortress
+The last days in the fortress

-In the autumn of 1202, Eleanor returned to the walls of Chinon for the last time.
-Her son Jean accompanied her on this melancholy journey to Fontevraud, where she chose to end her days.
-The queen took one last look at the fortress that witnessed both her glory and her decline.
+In autumn 1202, Eleanor returned to the walls of Chinon for the last time.
+Her son Jean accompanied her on this melancholy journey toFontevraud Abbey, where she chose to end her days.
+The queen took one last look at this fortress, which witnessed both her glory and her decline.
 At the age of 80, she outlived eight of her ten children.
-In her retirement at the abbey, she continued to receive ambassadors and diplomatic messages.
+During her retirement in Anjou, she continued to receive ambassadors and diplomatic messages.
 Her influence remained intact until she breathed her last on 31 March 1204.
-Her body then joined that of her favourite son, Richard the Lionheart, in the abbey church of Fontevraud.
+Her body joined that of her favourite son, Richard the Lionheart, in the abbey church of Fontevraud.

 The legacy of a woman of power